Palestinian reported killed by Israeli fire in West Bank

-JERUSALEM (AP) — Palestinian health officials say a Palestinian has been killed by Israeli gunfire in the occupied West Bank.
+JERUSALEM (AP) — A Palestinian man on Tuesday was killed by Israeli gunfire in a flashpoint village in the occupied West Bank, Palestinian health officials said.

 The Palestinian Health Ministry said the shooting took place during clashes in Nebi Saleh, a village where residents have held numerous demonstrations over the years against the expansion of a nearby Israeli settlement on what they say is their land.